metalninja1001/breast_cancer_prediction/README.md

 # Breast Cancer Prediction
-This is a jupyter notebook that can be used to predict the likelihood of breast cancer given a dataset
+This is a jupyter notebook that can be used to predict the likelihood of breast cancer given a data subject.

 ## Required modules:
 - Tensorflow